tnm/redweb/README.md

 More and To Do
 ---------------

 Redweb is certainly alpha.
-It implements a fair amount of Redis functionality, but there is still more to be added.
-Additional set and sorted set functionality is upcoming.
-The plan is to eventually include all Redis functionality.
+It implements most Redis functionality, but there is still more to be added.
+Additionaly list and sorted set functionality is upcoming.
+The plan is to include all Redis functionality soon.

 I intend to keep Redweb as current as possible for each new Redis release.